particle-iot/docs/src/content/datasheets/wi-fi/photon-2-photon-migration-guide.md

 There are many pin limitations, and in particular the classic adapter does not work if you need to use SPI.

+Pins B0 - B5 and C0 - C5 are not available if plugging into a Photon socket, as these pins are the pins that hang over the edge and exist only on the Electron, not the Photon

 {{!-- BEGIN do not edit content below, it is automatically generated 0339ca50-9a3e-11ec-b909-0242ac120002 --}}